 Origins of Filet Mignon

 Filet mignon is French, of course, with filet meaning "thick slice" and mignon meaning "dainty."
 It first appears in American print in 1899.

-The tenderloin term (also erroneously called chateaubriand) applies to the entire strip of tenderloin meat, whereas slices of the tenderloin are termed filet mignon.
+The tenderloin term applies to the entire strip of tenderloin meat, whereas slices of the tenderloin are termed filet mignon.
 Filet mignon slices found in the market are generally 1 to 2 inches thick and 2 to 3 inches in diameter, but true mignons are no more than 1 inch in diameter and are taken from the tapered end.